scholer/gelutils/docs/Development_Notes.md

 Release protocol:

 1. Make sure all tests passes.
-   Verify that AnnotateGel_console script and AnnotateGel app are both able to properly complete.
+   Verify that both annotategel_debug script and AnnotateGel gui entry points are functional and able to complete.
+   Preferably verify that it works both when invoked from console and from Automator script.
 2. Bump version number (version+download_url in setup.py and version in gelutils/__init__.py),
    then ```git commit```.
 3. Change to separate python build/dist environment (e.g. ```gelutils-release-testing``` or ```gelutils-sdist-test``` -